The Invisible Handshake: Persistent Overpricing by Adaptive Market Agents: Model

+Notice that, since $\noise_{t+1}$ has mean one, the average trade price equals the expected next price, so the maker's expected profit from trade execution is zero: $\mathbb{E}\!\left[Q_t(P_t+\delta_t)-Q_tP_{t+1}\mid P_t,\delta_t,Q_t\right]=0$.
+Thus, this fair-pricing condition represents the competitive limit in which many liquidity providers compete away expected profits from trade execution~\citep{biais2000competing}.
+Also notice that, by construction, the total amounts of inventory and cash are constant at every round.
+Thus, we define the constants $\inv=\inv^\maker_t + \inv^\taker_t$ and $\cash=\cash^\maker_t + \cash^\taker_t$.
+The game is summarized in \cref{tp:two-player-game}.

+Adaptive market agents are typically designed to maximize mark-to-market portfolio value: cash plus the market value of inventory at prevailing prices.
+We model agents accordingly.
+Specifically, we define the wealth on round $t$ of any player $p \in \{\maker, \taker\}$ as the mark-to-market value of the player's portfolio $ \wealth^p_t = \cash^p_t + P_t \inv^p_t $ and the objective of each player $p$ is to maximize the expected value of $\wealth^p_{t+1}-\wealth^p_{t}$ (see \cref{sec:learnbabylearn}) or the expected value of their long-run wealth as $T \to \infty$ (see \cref{sec:farsighted}).

-\section{Strategy profiles}
+\subsection{Strategy profiles}

-The game defined in \cref{tp:two-player-game} is a general-sum Markov game~\cite[MGs, also known as \emph{stochastic game},][]{shapley1953,littman1994} where the payoff is defined by the immediate increase in wealth.
-We are interested in \emph{Markov strategies} for the game, defined for any player $p \in \{\maker, \taker\}$ on round $t$ as a map $\strat^p_t: \mathcal{S} \to \mathcal{P}(\mathcal{A}_p)$, where $\mathcal{S}$ is the state space, in our case consisting of the amounts of cash and inventory of both players and the price, and $\mathcal{P}(\mathcal{A}_p)$ is the set of all distributions over the actions space of player $p$.
+The game defined in \cref{tp:two-player-game} is a general-sum Markov game~\citep{shapley1953,littman94} where the payoff is defined by the increase in wealth.
+We are interested in stationary \emph{Markov strategies} for the game, defined for any player $p \in \{\maker, \taker\}$ at any round $t$ as a map $\strat^p: \mathcal{S} \to \mathcal{P}(\mathcal{A}_p)$, where $\mathcal{S}$ is the state space, in our case consisting of the amounts of cash and inventory of both players and the price, and $\mathcal{P}(\mathcal{A}_p)$ is the set of all distributions over the action space of player $p$.
 A \emph{strategy profile} $\strat = (\strat^\maker, \strat^\taker)$ is defined as a pair of strategies, one for the taker and one for the maker.

-A fundamental property of the strategy profiles we are interested in is \emph{price positivity}, which describes profiles that keep the market price strictly positive. \begin{definition}[Price positivity] A strategy profile $\strat$ is price-positive if for all $t$, it holds that $ P_t > 0 $ almost surely with respect to the (possible) internal randomization of $\strat$ and the noise $(\noise_t)_t$. \end{definition} We characterize price-positive strategy profiles as follows \begin{restatable}{lemma}{pricepositivitycharacterization}[Price positivity characterization] A strategy profile $\strat$ is price-positive if and only if for all $t \ge 1$ such that $Q_t < 0$ it holds
+A fundamental property of the strategy profiles we are interested in is \emph{price positivity}, which describes profiles that keep the market price strictly positive. \begin{definition}[Price positivity] A strategy profile $\strat$ is price-positive if for all $t$, it holds that $ P_t > 0 $ almost surely with respect to the (possible) internal randomization of $\strat$ and the shocks $(\noise_t)_t$. \end{definition} We characterize price-positive strategy profiles within the model as follows. \begin{restatable}{lemma}{pricepositivitycharacterization}[Price positivity characterization] A strategy profile $\strat$ is price-positive if and only if for all $t \ge 1$ such that $Q_t < 0$ it holds $ \beta_t > \nicefrac{-P_t}{\sqrt{-Q_t}} $. \end{restatable}